MaksimRudnev/mplus.rstudio/README.md

 > **NB!** Add it to shortcuts and make running Mplus even more handy: Go to *Tools -\> Modify Keyboard Shortcuts*, find in there "Run in Mplus" or "Run in Mplus as Job" and assign a custom shortcut (for example, I use Control+R on my Mac).

 -   **Set Mplus path** Tell RStudio where to find Mplus executable file.
-The defualt is just "mplus" and in most cases it works.
+The default is just "mplus" and in most cases it works.
 If it doesn't, use this command to set it, and it will be stored within current R project or globally if you work outside any project.

 -   **Create Mplus input** This command creates a template code for the new analysis, saves a data.frame in Mplus-compatible format, and opens the code in RStudio.